KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

   What it's happening is that Let's assume for 5.
 So you go up and down like the **Odometer** .
 Then After completing its sequence you go to the column of 2 and then together with previous one you go up and down.
 And we will get 26 combinations for each column.
 That's why it's 26^3 choices.

-  Here's an image to understand the sequence :
+  Here's an image of an ODOMETER to understand the sequence :

   ![image alt](https://github.com/KraKEn-bit/Cryptography/blob/main/Images/Odometer.png?raw=true)